Mystique (character): Ultimate Marvel

-In the Ultimate Marvel Universe, Mystique is the former lover of Charles Xavier.
+In the Ultimate Marvel universe, Mystique is the former lover of Charles Xavier.
 During their stay in the Savage Land with Magneto, the young Emma Frost comes under the tutelage of Xavier, and shortly thereafter he dumps Mystique for Frost.
 Ever since then, Mystique has held great resentment toward Xavier, which in turn makes her loyal to Magneto.
 She teams up with Forge and helps Magneto escape the Triskelion by taking his place in the prison cell, before she is replaced by Mastermind and Stacy X and given a new assignment.
 She is hinted to be one of the few who actually knows how Xavier's darker side operates, stating "We all bought into Xavier's dream until we got a look at the sick brain behind it."
 It is later revealed that Emma Frost named Xavier's cat after Mystique, after the feline partially destroyed the decor of his office.
 She briefly appears in Ultimates 3, impersonating the Black Widow to distract Tony Stark until knocked out by the Wasp.
 She is later seen with the few surviving Brotherhood members still stationed in Wundagore.

+Ultimate Universe

+An alternate universe variant of Mystique from Earth-6160 appears in the "Ultimate Universe" imprint.
+This version is a member of a resistance against the Rasputin family called the Opposition.
+Mystique and Nightcrawler are among those taken out by Winter Soldier.